Waterworld: Plot

-In 2500, sea level rises have put every continent on Earth underwater.
+In 2500, rising sea levels have put every continent on Earth underwater.
 The remains of human civilization live on makeshift floating communities built out of scavenged materials known as atolls, having long forgotten about living on land.
 Rumors of a "Dryland" still exist, but it is considered a myth by most.

 The Mariner, a lone drifter, arrives at an atoll on his trimaran to trade dirt, a rare commodity, for supplies.
 When the locals see that the Mariner is a mutant, with gills and webbed feet, several accost him and he kills one in self-defense.
 As a result, the Mariner is sentenced to be drowned in a tank of organic sludge.
-While the Mariner is trapped in the tank, the atoll is attacked by the Smokers, a formidable pirate gang that has been systematically raiding and destroying atolls.
+While the Mariner is trapped there, the atoll is attacked by the Smokers, a formidable pirate gang that has been systematically raiding and destroying atolls.

 Helen, a strong-willed atoll resident, tries to escape on a gas balloon dirigible with her young ward Enola and inventor Gregor.
 However, Gregor accidentally departs with only himself on board, stranding the two.
-She frees the Mariner on the condition he takes them with him.
+She frees the Mariner on the condition that he takes them with him.
 The Mariner skillfully fights his way out, damaging the Smokers' forces and causing an explosion that blinds its leader, Deacon, in one eye.
-The Mariner, Helen and Enola board the trimaran and escape.
+The Mariner, Helen, and Enola board the trimaran and escape.
 Following a brief skirmish with the Smoker's scout seaplane, the trio encounters a drifter suffering from cabin fever whom the Mariner kills after a trade gone awry, and a mutated shark the Mariner kills for food.
 Despite his initial reluctance and gruff attitude, the Mariner slowly warms up to his companions and has a bonding moment with Enola teaching her to swim.

 After evading a trap set by the Smokers, the Mariner confronts Helen about their unusual persistence.
-She admits they are after Enola, for the supposed directions to Dryland tattooed on her back and demands to know where the Mariner collected his dirt.
-He takes her in a jury-rigged diving bell and shows her the underwater remains of Denver, Colorado and the soil on the ocean's floor, crushing her belief in Dryland.
+She admits they are after Enola for the supposed directions to Dryland tattooed on Enola's back.
+Helen then demands to know where the Mariner collected his dirt.
+He takes her in a jury-rigged diving bell and shows her the underwater remains of Denver, Colorado, and the soil on the ocean's floor, crushing her belief in Dryland.
 When they surface, the pair find that the Smokers have caught up.
 They capture Enola and try to kill Helen and the Mariner before the two dive underwater.
 The Smokers set the trimaran on fire and leave.